GoldReserve/web_portfolio/README.md

 # web_portfolio
-Web site with my project and blog
+Web site with my project and blog writing on python in Django framework